Skip to content

 The generated site displays a disclaimer below the header showing the date prices were retrieved.
 Prices are fetched from Scryfall at build time and reflect values as of the build date.
 The disclaimer reads: “Prices accurate as of <date>”.

-Every deck, collection, and wanted-list page has an Update Prices button on the right of its filter toolbar (also shown while editing).
+Every deck, collection, and wanted-list page has an Update Prices button (also shown while editing), in the button group above the filter toolbar alongside actions like Combine and View Changes.
 It is a no-op until pressed; clicking it batch-fetches current prices for that page’s cards directly from Scryfall (into an in-memory, per-tab session cache) and the displayed per-card prices and totals update in place.
 Nothing is written to disk — the refresh lives only in the current browser tab.
+On a site backed by a live API, the refresh instead goes through the backend’s batch price endpoint, which updates its shared card cache server-side.

 If a refresh only updates some cards (for example, a card Scryfall no longer returns by id), the remaining cards keep their older build-time price.
 When prices on a page end up with mixed dates, a small expandable warning appears listing the cards whose prices are now older than the rest.
 Refreshing again so every card is covered clears the warning.
 The same session cache is shared with the card search in the public editor and the Trade Planner, so a card fetched once is reused without another request.